 As the figure 4a) shows, the optimized version is faster even in the 16-cores case.
-While the original version reached a maximum of 16.8 syph using 256-cores, the optimized version can keep using more resources and reach 23 syph, which is a 37% more than the original speed.

-Looking at the efficiency we also have a nice improvement, saving in the 128-cores case a 22% of the computational time.
+While the original version reached a maximum of 11.8 syph using 128-cores, the optimized version can keep using more resources and reach 23 syph, which is more than double of the original speed.
+Looking at the efficiency we also have a nice improvement, having in the 128-cores case 60% more simulated years.